Electrick Children: Plot

 Clyde and Rachel break into his parents' house looking for food and money, accompanied by Mr. Will and Clyde's roommate.
 Clyde's father calls the police and Mr. Will is arrested while Rachel flees.
 Remembering one of her mother's bedtime stories, she feels guided to follow a red Mustang that drives near her on the highway.

 She discovers that its owner, Tim, is the man who recorded the tape, and is, in fact, her biological father, not the father of the baby she's carrying, as she'd previously believed.

 Disappointed and confused, Rachel decides to return to her community.
 Meanwhile, Mr. Will is bailed out of jail by Tim, who is looking for Rachel.
 Together, Tim and Mr. Will drive out to the community, and on the way they discover Clyde, whose van has broken down on the highway.
-As Rachel is on the alter about to be wed into a forced marriage, Tim, Mr. Will, and Clyde peel up in front of the church in the red Mustang and rescue her.
+As Rachel is on the altar about to be wed into a forced marriage, Tim, Mr. Will, and Clyde peel up in front of the church in the red Mustang and rescue her.

 Mr. Will later returns to the community and is accepted back by his mother, after sharing a "confession of sorts" that Rachel has recorded on the blue cassette stating she still firmly believes that God fathered her child and guided her, every step of her journey.
 Mr. Will's father is not present at this decision.

 Some months later, Clyde and a visibly pregnant Rachel are living in a tent by the beach, and hold hands as they walk through the waves.

 Back in the community, Mr. Will tentatively sits down at the table covered in Biblical texts used for confessions and interrogations with the tape recorder - the chair previously used only by his father, the leader of the fundamentalist community.
 Light shines through the window onto the texts as Mr. Will sits and appears to slowly take in the magnitude of all before him.
 Slowly, he reaches out to touch the items, seemingly accepting his fate as the next, more compassionate, worldly-experienced leader of their sect.